 Causes and Solutions

 Most often, following the strange sound to its source will help you identify the problem.
-Some of these AC issues you can DIY, such as fixing clicking fans, rattling air filters, or loose parts will typically help.
-However, if you can’t identify the issue—or if you think that the sound is coming from your AC’s internal components—reaching out to a team of HVAC technicians can help.
+Some of these AC issues can be DIYed, such as fixing clicking fans, rattling air filters, or loose parts, which will typically help.

 9. AC Won’t Turn On